Swiss Arms 1911 Tactical

 A faux suppressor lacks one of the most important features of an actual sound suppressor, a caliber-sized chamber through which the bullet passes.
 While the JBU is correctly sized for a short sound suppressor and has a .45 ACP muzzle opening, the inside of the aluminum housing does not step down in size to .177 caliber, so there is no possible way for the 4.75 inch faux suppressor to extend barrel length.
 What it does accomplish is to keep the air pressure behind the BB in a more confined space for a millisecond longer before the BB hits the open air.
 Does this have any affect whatsoever on the BB?
 Let’s find out.

-On the chronograph the first set of tests was shot without the suppressor mounted.
-Average velocity with .177 caliber steel BBs was 310 fps with a high of 315 fps and a standard deviation of 4 fps for 10 shots.
+On the chronograph, the first set of tests was shot without the suppressor mounted.
+The average velocity with .177 caliber steel BBs was 310 fps with a high of 315 fps and a standard deviation of 4 fps for 10 shots.
 The test was run a second time using the new Air Venturi Dust Devil frangible BBs, which are designed to crush and prevent ricochets off hard surfaces.
 (You can read more on the Dust Devils in Tom Gaylord’s January 9th Airgun Academy column).
 The lighter weight (4.2 to 4.6 grain) frangible BBs cleared the ProChrono traps at a high of 338 fps with an average velocity of 323 fps and a standard deviation of 7 fps.
 The test was then repeated with the JBU faux suppressor.
-Average velocity with the .177 caliber steel BBs was also 310 fps with a high of 321 fps and a standard deviation of and 6 fps.
+The average velocity with the .177 caliber steel BBs was also 310 fps with a high of 321 fps and a standard deviation of and 6 fps.

 Using the Dust Devils average velocity was 322 fps with a high of 340 fps and a standard deviation of 8 fps for 10 rounds.
 While there was no significant difference in average velocity with or without the JBU hanging off the end of the barrel; 310 fps and 310 fps with steel rounds and 323 fps and 322 fps with the frangible BBs, both obtained slightly greater high velocities passing through the 4.75 inch tube at 315 fps vs. 321 fps with steel BBs and 338 fps vs. 340 fps with the Dust Devils.